Online registration for this program has closed. To check availability or if you would like further information, please call 505-983-1400 ext. 111.

 A good landscape photographer has the brain of an engineer and the heart of a hopeless romantic.
 This workshop helps you develop both halves of your photographic personality.

 Working knowledge of digital workflow and manual mode on your digital SLR or mirrorless camera.
 Participants must be able to download, select, and transfer images to their own jump drive for class each day.

 Computer workstations are provided in the digital lab.
 Please be aware that this workshop requires hikes of up to three miles round-trip, with 600 feet of elevation gain.

 Participants are responsible for making their own housing arrangements in Santa Fe.
 On-campus accommodations are not currently available.

-Three books of his landscape photographs have been published, Colorado Wild and Beautiful, Rocky Mountain National Park Impressions, and Sunrise from the Summit, which showcases images Glenn captured at sunrise from the summit of all 54 of Colorado's 14,000-foot peaks.
-His first textbook, The Art, Science, and Craft of Great Landscape Photography, was published in 2015; the second edition will be published in June, 2020.
+Three books of his landscape photographs have been published, Colorado Wild and Beautiful, Rocky Mountain National Park Impressions, and Sunrise from the Summit, which showcases images Glenn captured at sunrise from the summit of all 54 of Colorado’s 14,000-foot peaks.
+His first textbook, The Art, Science, and Craft of Great Landscape Photography, was published in 2015; the second edition was published in June, 2020.
 His second textbook, Dusk to Dawn: A Guide to Landscape Photography at Night, was published in spring 2018.

 This workshop is currently full.
 Use this form to sign up for the waitlist, and SFW will reach out if a seat becomes available.